snavid/LoveCalculator/README.md

 - 💖 Accurate Love Percentage Prediction
 - 🎲 Engaging Love Calculator Game Experience

-**Why Choose PyLoveCalc?**
+**Why Choose LoveCalculator?**

-Unleash the magic of PyLoveCalc and let love take center stage.
+Unleash the magic of LoveCalculator and let love take center stage.
 Whether you're developing a fun-loving game or adding a touch of romance to your application, PyLoveCalc makes it a breeze.

 **Installing the Package:**
 ```bash